business writing courses

 • “The fact that I am writing to you shows that I care about you” can be rewritten as “I’m writing to you because I care about you.”

 Focus on brevity.
-Keep your sentences short and to the point so that your readers can quickly absorb your ideas.
+Keep your sentences short and to the point so your readers can quickly absorb your ideas.
 Use strong verbs and concrete nouns to improve impact, instead of weak verbs and abstract nouns.

 “The writer who breeds more words than he needs is making a chore for the reader who reads.” ~ Dr. Seuss